dbmcclain/Lisp-Actors/xTActors/README.md

+DM/RAL 10/15/25 -- Simplify your life!
+---

+Actors programming is the ultimate in luxurious simplicity, while rewarding your efforts with the maximum in parallel concurrent execution.
+It took me the better part of 20 years to finally achieve a simple and painless way to take maximum advantage of my multi-core processors.
+And here it is - _Transactional Hewitt Actors_.

+Don't even bother thinking about threads and locks and even more complicated things.
+Just program like you own the machine, but do your future self a huge favor and program in a Functional Programming paradigm, and with pattern matching at your disposal.
+We are still Lisp, and if you violate functional protocols - i.e., treating shared data as mutable - then you open your future self to a world of hurt, and you make it almost impossible to fully flex the SMP multi-core architecture of your machine.

+You can still have mutation in your program.
+After all, nothing gets done unless you have mutation.
+But by keeping state within Actors, and mutating solely through BECOME, and treating all shared data as immutable otherwise, then you automatically obtain parallel concurrent code.
+And you decide for yourself what granularity of concurrency you wish.

+All of your code will run the same on a single processor, without any mutithreading, as well as across all the CPU cores, each running a time-sliced OS.
+The only difference will be speed of overall execution.
+___

 DM/RAL 10/25 -- What follows is extremely stale information from more than 4 years ago.
 This *IS*, however, the currently active implementation folder.
 --